mapbox/vector-tile-spec/3.0/README.md

 ##### 4.3.5.5.
 Spline Geometry Type

 The `SPLINE` geometry type encodes a curve geometry in the form of a b-spline or basis spline.
 Unlike other geometry types, `SPLINE` requires the use of multiple fields in a feature.
 A spline geometry MUST have control points in the `geometry` field and knots in the `spline_knots` field.
-A spline geometry MAY have a degree in the `spline_degree` field.
+A spline geometry MAY have a degree of 2 or 3 in the `spline_degree` field.

 If a `SPLINE` geometry does not provide a degree in the `spline_degree` field, the degree is considered to be 2.